 Reception problems are normally the responsibility of either the householder or the broadcaster to overcome, depending on where the problem lies.
 Common causes of reception problems include:

 - Signals being reflected from buildings, structures or hills

 If you’ve had the problem continuously for some time, and especially if it is not affecting neighbours using their own aerials, it is likely to be a reception problem and this website is here to help.

-If the problem occurs intermittently but reception is otherwise good, and it affects your neighbours’ reception at the same time in the same way, it’s more likely to be interference.
+If the problem occurs intermittently but the reception is otherwise good, and it affects your neighbours’ reception at the same time, in the same way, it’s more likely to be interference.

 If you've been unable to find the solution to your problem on this website, the Reception Advice Service can be contacted:-

 - By letter – PO Box 1922, Darlington, DL3 0UR

 Your trust is very important to us.
 This means the BBC is committed to protecting the privacy and security of your personal information.
 It is important that you read this notice so that you are aware of how and why we are using such information.
 This privacy notice describes how we collect and use personal information about you during and after your relationship with us, in accordance with data protection law.

 The BBC will collect and process the personal information that you have provided to us about yourself.
 This personal information is your house number and postcode.